Lemony Tilapia and Asparagus Grill

 Dinner is incredibly quick and easy when you grill tilapia and asparagus side by side.
 A combination of chili powder and lemon pepper enhances the mild fish, and a mild vinaigrette seasons the spears.

-Servings 4, Serving Size 3 ounces fish and 6 asparagus spears
+Serving Size: 3 ounces fish and 6 asparagus spears

 - Cooking spray